 Use the Foreign Server dialog to create a foreign server.
 A foreign server typically encapsulates connection information that a foreign-data wrapper uses to access an external data resource.
-Each foreign data wrapper may connect to a different foreign server; in the Browser tree control, expand the node of the applicable foreign data wrapper to launch the Foreign Server dialog.
+Each foreign data wrapper may connect to a different foreign server; in the pgAdmin tree control, expand the node of the applicable foreign data wrapper to launch the Foreign Server dialog.

 The Foreign Server dialog organizes the development of a foreign server through the following dialog tabs: General, Definition, Options, and Security.
 The SQL tab displays the SQL code generated by dialog selections.

 Use the fields in the General tab to identify the foreign server:

 Use the Name field to add a descriptive name for the foreign server.
 The name will be displayed in the pgAdmin tree control.
 It must be unique within the database.